In this article, we’re exploring how a US LLC is a disregarded entity for tax purposes and what this means for the owner.

 What Are Examples of Disregarded Entities?

 Examples of disregarded entities include single-member limited liability companies (LLCs).
-That said, in order to be disregarded, the LLC must not elect for tax treatment as a corporation.
+That said, to be disregarded, the LLC must not elect for tax treatment as a corporation.
 In other words, the income of the business is the responsibility of the single owner of the LLC.

 What Are the Disadvantages of a Disregarded Entity?

 The disadvantages of a disregarded entity depend on the owner of the entity and their reason for using one.
 For example, if a business owner wants their income separate from the business, a disregarded entity is not suitable.
 Additionally, if a business owner wants to raise outside capital, a disregarded entity may not be the best structure.
 Finally, disregarded entities can result in the owner being required to pay self-employment taxes.
-Depending on their circumstances, this can increase the owners overall tax liability.
+Depending on their circumstances, this can increase the owner’s overall tax liability.

-You can access GlobalBanks USA, our dedicated US account opening service, in just a few clicks.
+If so, you can get access to GlobalBanks USA (our dedicated US banking service) in just a few clicks.